browserengineering/book/book/chrome.md

 ```

-So, let's design the browser chrome.
+Let's design the browser chrome.
 Ultimately, I think it should
 have two rows (see Figure 1):

 * At the top, a list of tab names, separated by vertical lines, and a "`+`"